The Ultimate Guide to the Tour du Mont Blanc Hike

 If you want to get to Chamonix, you can get there by plane, car or by bus.

-It’s easy to get to Chamonix from anywhere by car, especially if you’re in France, northern Italy or Switzerland.
+By Car: It’s easy to get Chamonix from anywhere by a car, especially if you’re in France, northern Italy or Switzerland.

-There is a train station in the center of Chamonix, so you can get there with any international connection.
-They take much longer than other options but are the most scenic and most environmentally friendly.
+By Train: There is a train station in the center of Chamonix, so you can get there with any international connection.
+They take much longer than other options, but are the most scenic and most environmentally friendly.

-Buses are cheaper than trains and usually fewer transfers between different buses.
+By Bus: Buses are cheaper than trains and usually less transfers between different buses.
 But on the other hand, they take the most time and are the least comfortable.

 How to plan your Tour du Mont Blanc hike?